PART 1General (continued)

 - SOR/2012-22, s.
-2.
+2

 (b) the pH of the effluent is equal to or greater than 6.0 but is not greater than 9.5; and

-(c) the deleterious substance is not an acutely lethal effluent.
+(c) the effluent is not acutely lethal.

-(b) in the other case, on the owner or operator complying with sections 6 to 27.
+(2) The authority in subsection (1) is conditional on the owner or operator complying with sections 6 to 27.